Log-Aesthetic Curves: Similarity Geometry, Integrable Discretization and Variational Principles: Generation of dLAC

 In this section, we consider the problem of ${\rm G}^1$ Hermite interpolation by using dLAC, namely, we generate the dLAC with specified endpoints and the direction of segments (tangent vectors) at the endpoints.
 This problem was formulated and solved for LAC in \cite{Yoshida-Saito:G1}.
+In Section \ref{subsec:dLAC1} we present a method to generate dLAC based on the similaity geometry.
+In this formulation, we assume that the discrete curves are similarity arc length parametrized; it has a constant turning angle, or, each angle between the adjacent segments are the same, and the segment length $q_n$ are the variables.
+This implies that this method can generate dLACs without inflection, namely ``$C$-shaped'' curves only.
+On the other hand, the curve segments with an inflection point, namely ``$S$-shaped'' curves are also important in the industrial design \cite{Miura2013}.
+A method of generating LAC with an inflection point has been proposed in \cite{Miura2013} when the slope $\alpha$ is negative.
+In Section \ref{subsec:dLAC2}, we present a method to generate an $S$-shaped dLAC based on the similarity geometry.